hoelsch/crypto-assets-frontend/README.md

 ```
 docker build --build-arg BACKEND_URL=https://my.backend.server:8080 -t crypto-assets-frontend .
 ```
+- A container of this image will run a server that provides the optimized production build of the React app.
+By default, this server is running on port `3000` in the container.
+You can map this port to any available port of the Docker host.

-2. Push the image to a Docker registry
+2. Push the image built in the previous step to a Docker registry of your choice
+3. Run the Docker image as container in a Kubernetes cluster